wely/DevCamp/README.md

 ---

 ##  Module 2 - Modern Cloud Apps Overview ####
 We will provide an overview of some common cloud technologies, patterns and Azure features (Polyglot, scalability, app insights, Redis, patterns, traffic manager, global scale, blob, CDNs) and introduce you to the sample application.
-It is written 3-ways (.NET, Node.js and Java) so you can pick you platform of choice.
+It is written 3-ways (.NET, Node.js and Java) so you can pick your platform of choice.

 [View PowerPoint](Presentation/Module02-ModernCloudApps.pptx?raw=true)